 Despite the high price, Preethi Zodiac is one of the top-selling 750-watt mixer grinders in India.
 It comes with versatile functionalities, making it a much-needed sous-chef for homemakers.
 Be it slicing, chopping, grating or kneading, Preethi Zodiac does it all.
 The grinding efficiency of the mixer grinder is also fairly good for everyday chores.

 The mixer grinder comes with 4 jars and a food processing bowl.
-The 4 jars are a 500 ml chutney jar, 1 litre multipurpose jar, 1.5-litre wet grinding jar and a 1.5 litre 3-in-1 extraction jar.
+The 4 jars are a 500 ml chutney jar, 1-litre multipurpose jar, a 1.5-litre wet grinding jar and a 1.5 litre 3-in-1 extraction jar.

 The three main jars are made of stainless steel.
 They measure 0.6mm in thickness and are fairly lightweight.
 The chutney jar and the wet grinding jar have polycarbonate lids, while the 1-litre jar has a plastic lid.
 This is an advantage as you can grind spices in the 1-litre jar without worrying about discolouring the polycarbonate lids.
 Spices, especially garam masala are notorious for staining jars and sometimes they are irreversible.